diffblue/gitlab/doc/update/deprecations.md

 [project setting for test coverage parsing](https://docs.gitlab.com/ee/ci/pipelines/settings.html#add-test-coverage-results-using-project-settings-removed) is being removed.

-Instead, using the project’s `.gitlab-ci.yml`, provide a regular expression with the `coverage` keyword to set testing coverage results in merge requests.
+Instead, using the project's `.gitlab-ci.yml`, provide a regular expression with the `coverage` keyword to set testing coverage results in merge requests.

 </div>